k96nb01/R-HistoTrac-IHIW-Families/README.md

 # R-HistoTrac-IHIW-Families
 R code for IHIW families project identification from HistoTrac

+Version 4.0 code changes:
+1. Code to extract the tables from HistoTrac was revised.
+The error-correcting code is now used once at the beginning, and all of the table extractions use the error-correcting code.
+This makes the code cleaner, and makes it easier to extract all of the tables.
+2. Note that the code requires the computer to have a connection to your HistoTrac server with a connection named “HistoTrac.”
+Please see Powerpoint file, which contains instructions on how to create a connection to the HistoTrac server on a Windows computer.

 Version 3.0 code changes:
 1. Tables extracted from HistoTrac SQL server are saved as RDS files, which preserves data structure.
 Saving as csv.gz files remains as an option.
 2. Tables are loaded back into R by reading the RDS files, and code ensures all blank values are recorded as “NA.”